nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 Eventually, in spite of all Mrs. Fuller said, the load was on, each piece swaddled partly in quilting, and partly in that lady's verbiage, which seemed to hover about it long after Bess was headed back toward:

 "Yes---that goes---that's a picture of his mother---the onliest one he's got, so be awful careful.
 I know he'd die if he lost it.
 Take care o' that if you lose all the rest.
-Now be careful---you'll never care how you handle things and them table laigs'll snap off if you sneeze at 'em---that's a genuine redwood table and you know them's expensive---look out f' that vase!---the way y'all handle things, anybody'd know they wasn't yourn.
-Chile, that vase cost mo' 'n yo' foot---if it break yo' foot yo' foot'll git well, but if yo' foot break *it*---yes---them's chests and y' needn't think they ain't valuable and that you can scrape 'em up bad as you please jes' because they ain't go not paint on 'em and got the hinges on th' outside; they come from Siam or some them places Mr. Fred was where the folks is all colored but won't admit it and you carry 'em by puttin' two broomsticks through the sides, but deed I ain't got no broomsticks f' y'all to scratch up and break---they have their own kings and queens and ev'rything jes' like in the Bible, only I say colored folks ain't got no business tryin' to act white 'cause it always gets 'em into trouble---where's that other boy---that big one come with y'all?
-Why don't he turn in and help?---he's big enough---ought to be 'shamed o' hisse'f lettin' y'all do all the work------ Ain't we been had the worst summer rainin' ev'ry day and look like it always had to ketch me outdoors with nothin' on my head and you know what happens to this kind o' hair when it gets wet------"
+Now be careful---you'll never care how you handle things and them table laigs'll snap off if you sneeze at &rsquo;em---that's a genuine redwood table and you know them's expensive---look out f' that vase!---the way y'all handle things, anybody'd know they wasn't yourn.
+Chile, that vase cost mo'  &rsquo;n yo' foot---if it break yo' foot yo' foot'll git well, but if yo' foot break *it*---yes---them's chests and y' needn't think they ain't valuable and that you can scrape  &rsquo;em up bad as you please jes' because they ain't go not paint on  &rsquo;em and got the hinges on th' outside; they come from Siam or some them places Mr. Fred was where the folks is all colored but won't admit it and you carry  &rsquo;em by puttin' two broomsticks through the sides, but deed I ain't got no broomsticks f' y'all to scratch up and break---they have their own kings and queens and ev'rything jes' like in the Bible, only I say colored folks ain't got no business tryin' to act white  &rsquo;cause it always gets  &rsquo;em into trouble---where's that other boy---that big one come with y'all?
+Why don't he turn in and help?---he's big enough---ought to be &rsquo;shamed o' hisse &rsquo;f lettin' y'all do all the work------ Ain't we been had the worst summer rainin' ev'ry day and look like it always had to ketch me outdoors with nothin' on my head and you know what happens to this kind o' hair when it gets wet------"

 "Whew-ee!" heaved Bubber.
-"Damn 'f that woman can't talk d' spots off d' dice."
+"Damn  &rsquo;f that woman can't talk d' spots off d' dice."

 "No lie.
-I ain't got my breath back yet---jes' listenin' to 'uh."
+I ain't got my breath back yet---jes' listenin' to &rsquo;uh."

-"Yea---and you tellin' 'uh she could ride back with us if she wanted."
+"Yea---and you tellin' &rsquo;uh she could ride back with us if she wanted."

 "Who?"